Regulations for Special PhD Fellowship

 Calculation of the grant

-The amount of the grant corresponds with the last net amount of the principal activity.
+§3.
+The amount of the grant is identical to the last net salary of the main activity limited to the salary the beneficiary would receive as assistant at a university in the Flemish Community, as laid down by the Decision of the Flemish Government of 4 May 2001 laying down the salary scales of assistant academic staff of the universities in the Flemish Community.
 For persons holding a permanent appointment in education, only the salary of one full time employment is taken into account.
-Furthermore, in line with the general principle of predoctoral fellowships, the candidate is required to give up any secondary activity and the associated remuneration.
+Furthermore, pursuant to the general principle of predoctoral fellowships, the candidate is required to renounce any secondary activity and the associated remuneration.

 The grant is linked to the health index as applicable to the academic staff of the universities in the Flemish Community.

-The grant is deposited monthly, at the end of the month, in a Belgian financial account.
+The grant is paid monthly, at the end of the month, into a Belgian financial account.

 Occupational accidents and liability

-Special PhD fellows are covered by legally required insurance against risks inherent in regular seminar and/or laboratory work, and against accidents on the way to and from work.
-This insurance covers also temporary foreign assignments for which prior permission has been granted by the FWO.
-For their travels, fellows may use all the usual means of transportation allowed for carrying passengers over water, in the air or on roads, provided they are not part of the crew.
+§1.
+Grant holders are covered by legally required insurance against risks inherent in regular seminar and/or laboratory work, and against accidents on the way to and from work.
+The legally required insurance policy covers also risks of regular seminar and/or laboratory work as well as accidents on the way to and from work during the temporary assignments abroad for which prior permission has been obtained from the Research Foundation - Flanders.

-The third-party liability of fellows is covered by a collective insurance policy taken out by the FWO.
+§2.
+The third-party liability of fellows is covered by a collective insurance policy taken out by the Research Foundation - Flanders.

-The FWO must be notified of all births.
-The Foundation will provide the required forms to obtain both the child allowance and the birth premium, which can be requested from the 6th month of the pregnancy.
-To preserve their right to child allowance, fellows with dependent children are advised to notify the FWO of any travel abroad.
+§3.
+To preserve their right to child allowance, fellows with dependent children must notify FWO of any professional travel abroad.
 During their stay abroad they must also maintain a domicile in Belgium.

-Special PhD fellows may at any time resign their fellowship provided they have notified the head of the host institution, their supervisor and the FWO thereof.
+Holders of a special PhD fellowship may at any time resign their fellowship provided they have notified the head of the host institution, their supervisor and FWO thereof.